Nikki-Stoddard/Wavze-DB-Schema/README.md

 CREATE USER "your-email@example.com" WITH PASSWORD 'your-password';

 -- Grant necessary privileges
-GRANT ALL PRIVILEGES ON SCHEMA wavzedemo TO "your-email@example.com";
+GRANT ALL PRIVILEGES ON SCHEMA wavze1 TO "your-email@example.com";
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA wavzedemo TO "your-email@example.com";
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA wavze1 TO "your-email@example.com";
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA wavzedemo TO "your-email@example.com";
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA wavze1 TO "your-email@example.com";
 ```

 ### Step 3: Execute SQL Files